Dialog: Cam-Data FB

 When the cam is concave relative to the Roller, the RoC of the cam is negative.

 Radius-of-Curvature of the Pitch-Curve is not available.
-If you need to know the Radius-of-Curvature of the Pitch-Curve, export the Radius-of-Curvature of the Inner and Outer cams to Excel, and calculate their average.
+If you need to know the Radius-of-Curvature of the Pitch-Curve, export the Radius-of-Curvature of the Inner and Outer cams to Excel, and calculate the average.

 The Pressure Angle is through the center of the Follower-Roller.
-There are two other Pressure Angles available: the Contact Pressure Angle of the Inner and Outer Cams - these are labeled as Inside Cont.
-PR, Ang. in the Graph FB > Y-axis display options.
+There are two other Pressure Angles, which are the Contact Pressure Angle of the Inner and Outer Cams - these are labeled as Inside Cont.
+PR, Ang and outside Cont.
+PR, Ang in the Graph FB > Y-axis display options.

-We cannot calculate for you the Pressure Angle for a Stationary Cam.
+We do not calculate for you the Pressure Angle of a Stationary Cam.

 Sliding Velocity = (Velocity of Cam-Profile – Velocity of Follower-Profile)